microsoft/playwright/docs/src/docker.md

 ## (Experimental) Playwright Test Docker Integration
 * langs: js

-Playwright Test now ships an **experimental** docker integration.
+Playwright Test now ships an **experimental** Docker integration.
-With this integration, **only** browser binaries are running inside a docker container, while all the code is still running on the host operating system.
+With this integration, **only** browser binaries are running inside a Docker container, while all the code is still running on the host operating system.

 Docker container provides a consistent environment, eliminating browser rendering differences across platforms.
-Playwright Test will automatically proxy host network into the container, so browsers can access servers running on the host.
+Playwright Test will automatically proxy host network traffic into the container, so browsers can access servers running on the host.

 :::note